randyrollofson/GlobalSynth/README.md

 Run `index.html` and GlobalSynth will open in a new browser tab.

 ## Status
+### Done
+* 2 octave keyboard GUI built.
+* Basic oscillator->gain path established.
-GlobalSynth is currently playable with computer keys "awsedftgyhujkolp;'" which correspond to pitchs C3-F4.
+* Playable via computer keys "awsedftgyhujkolp" which correspond to pitchs C3-F4.
-The synth is currently monophonic but I am currently working on making it polyphonic.
-I also plan on making the synth playable via MIDI keyboard controller.
-Future plans also include adding on to the keyboard gui, making it look more like an actual instrument by adding oscillator, filter, envelope, and gain controls.
+* Monophonic functionality.
+### To Do
+* Add polyphonic functionality.
+* Add osc, filter, envelope, and gain controlls to GUI.
+* Add MIDI keyboard functionality.

 ## License
 This program is licensed under the "MIT License".
 Please see the file COPYING in the source distribution of this software for license terms.